-This is a fun filled, hands-on 2 day workshop exploring modes used for relaxation, in therapeutic music, and in Celtic and American traditional music.
-We'll cover defining characteristics and basic chord progressions as well as improvising.
+This is a fun-filled, hands-on workshop exploring modes used for relaxation, therapeutic music, and in Celtic and American traditional music.
+We'll cover defining characteristics and basic chord progressions as well as improvisation in each mode.
 This workshop is geared to hammered dulcimers and harps, but other instruments are welcome.
 You will leave the workshop with your head full of new tunes and ideas and your spirit soothed!
-Rental HDs and harps available.

 Who Will Benefit From this Workshop?

-- Musicians who want to become more fluent in the modes used in Appalachian and Celtic music.
+- Musicians who want to become more fluent in the modes used in Appalachian, Celtic, and Early music.

 - Therapeutic musicians interested in deepening their understanding of modes and learning to move between modes.